Fatheras/git-delete/README.md

 - `repos` is a list of the repos you'd like to delete.
 For example, if your GitHub username was `little` and you want to delete `little/star`, you can either type in `git delete star` or `git delete little/star`.

+## Known issues

+- Need a more secure way to store the username/password
+- `git delete --help` doesn't work, but `git-delete --help` does- something about a missing manpage

 ## License

 [MIT](LICENSE)